-The Corporation's primary business objective is to develop the Dornod Uranium Project and become a supplier of $U_3O_8$ to the nuclear power industry.
+The Corporation is engaged in the acquisition, exploration and development of uranium, primarily in Mongolia.
+The Corporation's primary business objective is to develop the Dornod Uranium Project and become a supplier of U_3O_8 to the nuclear power industry.
 The Corporation currently owns 58% of CAUC which in turn holds a mining license in respect of the Main Dornod Property and indirectly holds 100% of an exploration license in respect of the Additional Dornod Property.
+The status of these interests are currently uncertain.
+See "Legal Proceedings - Invalidation of Mining and Exploration Licenses" and "Legal Proceedings - International Arbitration".

-The Corporation has completed the Definitive Feasibility Study in respect of the Dornod Uranium Project.
+The Corporation has completed a Definitive Feasibility Study in respect of the Dornod Uranium Project.

 Assuming the renewal and re-registration of the Corporation's mining license and exploration license under the new Nuclear Energy Law, the timing and status of which is still pending, the conversion of the exploration license into a mining license, the successful negotiation of satisfactory updated joint venture development arrangements with its CAUC partners and an Investment Agreement with the Government of Mongolia, the Corporation intends to (i) bring Dornod Deposit No. 2 and Dornod Deposit No. 7, located on the Main Dornod Property, and the remaining 1/3 of Dornod Deposit No. 7 located on the Additional Dornod Property, into production, and (ii) construct on-site modern milling and processing facilities on the Main Dornod Property and Additional Dornod Property.
 The Dornod Uranium Project implementation schedule is conservatively estimated to be approximately 36 months from the start of the Detail Engineering to the start of plant production.
-While this timeline is predicated on the purchase of new equipment, the Corporation expects to reduce the time-frame significantly by the purchase of used equipment.
-In addition, the results of the DFS are anticipated to be further optimized with respect to cost and schedule during Detail Engineering.
+The results of the DFS are anticipated to be optimized with respect to cost and schedule during Detail Engineering.

 The renewal and re-registration of the Corporation's mining license and exploration license and the conversion of the exploration license into a mining license are prerequisites to the negotiation of any agreements.
 There can be no certainty as to the timing or outcome of the renewal and re-registration and conversion.
 The successful negotiation of an updated joint venture development agreement with its CAUC partners and an Investment Agreement with the Government of Mongolia are also considered by Khan to be prerequisites to any major mine development work.
-While the Corporation would like to enter into such agreements as soon as possible, there can be no certainty as to the timing to complete negotiations with its CAUC joint venture partners or the Government of Mongolia, particularly in light of the unsolicited Offer recently launched by ARMZ (see "Risk Factors - Negotiation of Investment Agreement with the Government of Mongolia and Risk Factors - Negotiation of Updated Joint Venture Development Agreement with CAUC Participants").
+While the Corporation would like to enter into such agreements as soon as possible, there can be no certainty as to the timing to complete negotiations with its CAUC joint venture partners or the Government of Mongolia (see "Risk Factors - Negotiation of Investment Agreement with the Government of Mongolia and "Risk Factors - Negotiation of Updated Joint Venture Development with CAUC Participants").